Frequently Asked Questions About Texas Criminal Law

 How much will this cost me?

 The cost will vary depending on the charges, evidence and other factors.
 The Law Offices of Frank Jackson offers a free initial consultation to assess your case.
 This is an opportunity for an estimation of attorney fees.

 Both are better than jail time.
 Probation often allows you to stay in your home and job instead of going to jail.
 Parole enables you to leave prison or jail early and return to your home.
 Both options require specific, limiting conditions and mandatory work with a probation officer.

 I have to face a grand jury.
 What now?

 Local citizens will be called to listen to your case and review the evidence.
 They will decide if there is enough evidence in the case.
 They cannot determine if you are guilty.

 I was told I have to pay restitution.
 What will I have to pay?

-An attorney can help guide this process and help you understand what you may owe.
+Attorney Frank Jackson can guide you during this process and help you understand what you may owe.
 It can include money paid to victims or for damaged property.
 You may also need to pay for medical or funeral expenses.